Presentation pack: Categories of British Presentation Packs

 Since the first Commemorative Presentation Pack in 1964, there has been an increasing variety of British Presentation Packs released each year.
 The Presentation Packs have a wide range of subject matter which can be divided into the following categories:

-Commemorative Packs - The most frequently produced and popular packs amongst collectors.
+Commemorative Packs – The most frequently produced and popular packs amongst collectors.
 They are released by the Royal Mail on the day that the stamps are issued and contain an information card to provide details and images relating to the theme of the stamps.
 The design of Commemorative Packs continually evolve, with many now containing a stamp Miniature Sheet displayed on the front, or on the reverse.
 Two Commemorative Packs have been specifically translated into Welsh.
 The first, the 1969 Investiture of The Prince of Wales, was given to the school children of Wales.
 The second pack was issued in 1998 for Diana, Princess of Wales, which has proved very popular with collectors.

-Definitive Packs - These packs provide information on the background to Definitive and Country stamps issued by the Royal Mail.
-The first Definitive Packs were issued on 5 March 1969 - one pack of low value pre-decimal Machin stamps and the other with high value pre-decimal Machin stamps.
+Definitive Packs – These packs provide information on the background to Definitive and Country stamps issued by the Royal Mail.
+The first Definitive Packs were issued on 5 March 1969 – one pack of low value pre-decimal Machin stamps and the other with high value pre-decimal Machin stamps.

-Collectors Club Packs - The Collectors Club was set up to promote stamp collecting for children, as a family activity.
+Collectors Club Packs – The Collectors Club was set up to promote stamp collecting for children, as a family activity.
 It became one of the largest clubs of its kind with 70,000 members worldwide.
 Only three Presentation Packs were issued specifically for the Collectors Club and they are now difficult to obtain.

-Forerunner Packs - Packs known as Forerunners are considered by many to be the first Presentation Packs issued.
-They were the inspiration of Frank Langfield, who was developing the philatelic retail department of the General Post Office by promoting stamps to the UK and USA.
+Forerunner Packs – Packs known as Forerunners are considered by many to be the first Presentation Packs issued.
+They were the inspiration of Frank Langfield, who was developing the philatelic retail department of the General Post Office by promoting stamps to the UK and US.
 They were first sold in July 1960 at the International Stamp Exhibition held at Festival Hall, London.

-Format Packs - These stamp Format Packs were specialist products issued by the Royal Mail and contained gutter pairs, cylinder blocks, traffic lights or top left corner of the selvedge of certain stamp issues within a sealed cellophane cover.
+Format Packs – These stamp Format Packs were specialist products issued by the Royal Mail and contained gutter pairs, cylinder blocks, traffic lights or top left corner of the selvedge of certain stamp issues within a sealed cellophane cover.
 They were sold at face value, available from the Philatelic Bulletin and selected Post Offices.